How to Set Up a Google Analytics 4 Property

 I strongly encourage my clients to read through this document before starting this process!
 You can find Google’s instructions on this process here, but if you’re not careful during setup you might make some irreversible mistakes!
 This post will familiarize you with the concepts and what is happening behind the scenes when you walk through the setup process.

-In Google Analytics (all versions), the advice I give clients is to create a new property for every website or user experience that you’ve created (note: this is different from creating a property for every domain, because sometimes a single website crosses multiple domains or subdomains without the user noticing).
+Properties in Google Analytics (all versions), the advice I give clients is to create a new property for every website or user experience that you’ve created.
+This is different from creating a property for every domain, because sometimes a single website crosses multiple domains or subdomains without the user noticing.

 BEWARE: When you’re in the implementation phase later, it’s very important that the data you collect in each stream is identical so that it can be rolled up in your reports.
 This is a very common problem and it can be difficult to fix, so be very careful to name events and parameters consistently across streams (including case).

-The Best Way to Set Up Google Analytics 4
+OPTION 1: Set Up Google Analytics 4 with a Firebase Project

 This approach fully enables all of the services you will need, and sets up a billing account in case you later decide to use a product that has an associated fee like the BigQuery integration (Firebase Analytics is free).
 To do this, follow these steps: